On a Merton Problem with Irreversible Healthcare Investment: Setting and problem formulation

-\end{definition} The function $g$ in Condition (iii) is the present value of the future health payment of the agent.
-Due to (iii) above the agent is able to consume and invest as long as her wealth level is above $g_s$ at time $s\geq \tau$.
+\end{definition} The constant $\frac{I}{r}$ in Condition (iii) is the present value of the future health payment of the agent, under the assumption that the agent is always {alive}. {By} (iii), the agent is able to consume and invest as long as her wealth level is above $\frac{I}{r}$ at time $t\geq \tau$.
 Before health investment, she should keep her wealth positive for further consumption or financial investment.